embench/embench-iot/doc/README.md

 ### Computing a benchmark value for code size

-__Compiling for size__:
 The benchmarks should be compiled with `cflags` and `ldflags` that optimize for size, such as `-Os`.
-In addition, for most accurate results, `ldflags` should include `-rdynamic`, which ensures that library overhead from support files is included in the `dummy-benchmark`, and thus correctly subtracted from all benchmarks.

-Benchmarks should be compiled with dummy versions of all standard libraries.
-Carry out the following steps:
+The sections that count towards code size are specified in the `--metric` option when building.
+By default just text sections are counted.

+There is a fixed overhead to all benchmarks, which we wish to exclude when benchmarking.
+This is done by compiling a dummy benchmark, which has no body, and subtracting its size from the size of sections when measured.

-- For each benchmark record the size of all `text` sections.
+- For each benchmark record the size of all sections of the chosen metric.
-- Subtract the sum of all `text` sections of the `dummy-benchmark` from each benchmark.
+- Subtract the sum of all chosen metric sections of the `dummy-benchmark` from
 - For each benchmark, compute its size relative to the reference platform - see [Reference platform](#reference-platform) - by dividing the size recorded in the previous step by the size of the corresponding reference benchmark.
-- Calculate the geometric mean, geometric standard deviation and range of one geometric standard deviation of the relative size.
+- Take the set of relative scores for all benchmarks and calculate the geometric mean, geometric standard deviation and range of one geometric standard deviation of the relative size.

 The benchmark value is the geometric mean of the relative size.
 A larger value